abhinvgupta/Handwriting-Recognition/README.md

 # Handwriting-Recognition
-A application to recognized alphunemric letters in uploaded image.
+An application to recognized alphunemric letters in uploaded image.